 How long do the classes run?

 your child takes each week.
 Our school year tuition is an annual fee, that for your convenience, may be paid by

 the semester or broken into 10 equal installments due on the 15th of each month from August to May.
-There is also a
+There is also

 two payments, one being due at the time of registration and the other being due on the first day of the summer session.